The Trench in Potter's Field: Immigrants and economic degradation

 In the late 19th century, masses of immigrants took shelter in tenements after passing through Ellis Island.
 However, due to the large influx of people immigrating to the United States, the tenement plan quickly failed.
 Immigrants were already faced with many challenges moving to the United States, in addition to the low economic state in which they found themselves.
 The people, including children, did not have the room, resources, or economic stability that they would need to survive.
 Soon after arriving, many were unable to afford food and other basic necessities, and thus couldn't afford to pay to live in the already-crowded tenements.
 The poverty throughout New York during this period caused a great number of deaths.

 Poverty and death

 Due to the massive amount of poverty suffered by those who were living in tenements, death occurred at a rapid rate.
-Those who couldn't afford burial plots were buried in large communal trenches/mass graves on Hart's Island off the Bronx in NYC.
+Those who couldn't afford burial plots were buried in large communal trenches or mass graves in a potter's field on Hart's Island off the Bronx in NYC.